MichaelGTZ/WhatsTheWait2/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* A way to measure and report dynamic traffic data for each restaurant via Google Places API (or similar)
+* A way to measure and report dynamic traffic data for each restaurant via Google Places API (or similar API)
+* List view on home screen (Map view comes later)
+    * filters for list view based on proximity (default)
 * A way to search for restaurants
 * A way to estimate wait times based on party size
 * A way to book reservations for one's party size